On higher scissors congruence: Introduction

-It has long been known that the scissors congruence problem can be cast in algebraic terms, see for instance \cite{sah_79,dupont_book}.
-We define $K_0(\Pol{X}{G})$ to be the free abelian group on the polytopes $[P]$, modulo relations \begin{itemize} \item $[P] = \sum_i [P_i]$ when the $P_i$ have disjoint interiors and cover $P$, and \item $[P] = [gP]$ for every $g \in G$. \end{itemize} Alternatively, if we let the polytope group $\Pt(X)$ be the quotient by just the first set of relations, we define $K_0$ as the zeroth homology or coinvariants group

-Two polytopes $P$ and $Q$ are $G$-scissors congruent iff $[P] = [Q]$ in the abelian group $K_0(\Pol{X}{G})$, at least when $G$ acts transitively on $X$ \cite[Section 1.3]{sah_79}.
-Solving the scissors congruence problem therefore amounts to computing the abelian group $K_0(\Pol{X}{G})$.
-This has been done in only a few cases, and is open in general.
+Most of these results on scissors congruence, particularly the ones from the last 50 years, are driven by casting the problem in algebraic terms.
+The central object of study is an abelian group called the {\bf scissors congruence group} $\mc P(X,G) = K_0(\Pol{X}{G})$.
+It is defined as the free abelian group on the polytopes $[P]$ in $X$, modulo relations \begin{itemize} \item $[P] = \sum_i [P_i]$ when the $P_i$ have disjoint interiors and cover $P$, and \item $[P] = [gP]$ for every $g \in G$. \end{itemize} Alternatively, let the polytope module $\Pt(X)^t$ be the quotient by just the first set of relations.
+The polytopes $P$ and $Q$ are $G$-scissors congruent iff $[P] = [Q]$ in this abelian group, at least when $G$ acts transitively on $X$ (\cite{zylev_65}, \cite[\S 1.3]{sah_79}).
+Therefore, solving the scissors congruence problem amounts to computing the abelian group $K_0(\Pol{X}{G})$.
+Furthermore, the expression \eqref{intro_homology_eq} allows for algebraic approaches using group homology.
+See for example \cite{jessen_karpf_thorup,jessen_thorup,sah_79,dupont_82,ds1,dupont_parry_sah,ds2,dupont_book,cath1,cz}.

+\begin{rmk} The $t$ decoration on $\Pt(X)$ indicates that the action of $g \in G$ sends $[P]$ to $[gP]$.
+This is considered a ``twisted'' action; the untwisted action is the one that sends $[P]$ to $\pm [gP]$, the sign depending on whether $g$ preserves orientation.
+It is not hard to show that the coinvariants under the untwisted action are always zero, see \cite[Thm 2.2]{dupont_book}. \end{rmk}

+As the notation suggests, $K_0(\Pol{X}{G})$ is the first of a natural sequence of groups $K_n(\Pol{X}{G})$, the {\bf higher scissors congruence groups}.
+They are defined as the homotopy groups of the scissors congruence $K$-theory spectrum $K(\Pol{X}{G})$ defined by Zakharevich \cite{zak_assemblers}.
+These higher groups capture information, not just about polytopes up to scissors congruence, but about the \emph{scissors congruences themselves}.
+Hilbert's Third Problem is therefore a special case of the following.

-In \cite{zak_assemblers}, Zakharevich shows that $K_0(\Pol{X}{G})$ occurs naturally as the lowest homotopy group of a scissors congruence $K$-theory spectrum $K(\Pol{X}{G})$.
-The higher groups of this spectrum contain additive invariants of cut-and-paste automorphisms of polytopes, not just the polytopes themselves.
-We therefore have \begin{prob}[Higher version of Hilbert's Third Problem] Compute the homotopy groups of $K(\Pol{X}{G})$ for all neat geometries $X$ and subgroups $G \leq I(X)$. \end{prob}
+\begin{prob}[Higher scissors congruence problem] Compute or geometrically describe the higher scissors congruence groups $K_m(\Pol{X}{G})$ for all geometries $X$ and subgroups $G \leq I(X)$. \end{prob}

-It is not clear whether this is a reasonable thing to ask for.
-Higher algebraic $K$-groups are notoriously difficult to compute in general, even in cases where $K_0$ is easy to determine.
-For scissors congruence $K$-theory, the determination of $K_0$ is already quite difficult, so it is natural to expect that the higher $K$-groups will be out of reach.

-In this paper, however, we reduce this problem to a question in group homology, and solve it explicitly in some new cases.
-The reduction follows from our main result, that the scissors congruence $K$-theory spectrum $K(\Pol{X}{G})$ is a Thom spectrum with a recognizable base space.
-The relationship to group homology is then a consequence of the Thom isomorphism theorem.